Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/layout/overview.md

 ## Containers

-Containers are the most basic layout element in Bootstrap and are **required when using our default grid system**.
+Containers are the most basic layout element in Boosted and are **required when using our default grid system**.
 Choose from a responsive, fixed-width container (meaning its `max-width` changes at each breakpoint) or fluid-width (meaning it's `100%` wide all the time).

 While containers *can* be nested, most layouts do not require a nested container.